-Police turn more aggressive against protesters and bystanders, alike, adding to violence and chaos
+Police turn more aggressive against protesters and bystanders alike, adding to disorder

-But in Minneapolis and elsewhere on Saturday the effect was often the opposite, signaling disorder among those whose job it was to restore order.

-The use of force by police sometimes seemed unconnected to any threat that they faced, and aimed at people who had little to do with the violent protests.
+In pushing for a tougher approach to violent protesters, Barr said he had tasked the FBI’s joint terrorism task forces — large teams of investigators from multiple agencies whose mission is to investigate terrorism suspects — to “identify criminal organizers and instigators” around the protests.

+Video clips from the weekend showed that in some instances, police used force to clear streets, regardless of who was there or what they were doing.

 “I’ve covered protests involving police in Ferguson, Mo., Baton Rouge, La., Dallas and Los Angeles.
 I’ve also covered the U.S. military in war zones, including Iraq and Afghanistan.
-I have never been fired at by police until tonight,” wrote Los Angeles Times reporter Molly Henessy-Fiske, who said she had been shot with at least one rubber bullet by Minnesota State Patrol officers while standing on a street in Minneapolis.
+I have never been fired at by police until tonight,” wrote Los Angeles Times reporter Molly Hennessy-Fiske, who said she had been shot with at least one rubber bullet by Minnesota State Patrol officers while standing on a street in Minneapolis.

 “Where do we go?”
 Hennessy-Fiske said she yelled at the officers, asking for them to direct her and a group of other journalists to safety.
 “None of the officers responded.
 Instead, they chased us along the wall and into a corner.”
 Hennessy-Fiske said she escaped after scaling a wall, with two bloody wounds to her leg.

-The protests began early this week, after 46-year-old George Floyd died after a Minneapolis police officer knelt on Floyd’s neck for more than eight minutes.
-The officer, Derek Chauvin, has since been fired, arrested, and charged with third-degree murder and manslaughter.
+“I supported the actions that were out there.
+I gave the order to go with them,” said Walz, though he said the use of force toward reporters was “unacceptable.”

-Since then, many protests have been peaceful.
-But in other cases, protesters have looted stores, set fire to buildings and police cars, and thrown firecrackers, bottles, bleach and even a molotov cocktail at police, according to police departments.
+Many of the protests have been peaceful, but the violence escalated in many major U.S. cities on Friday and Saturday nights, as stores were looted and some demonstrators threw firecrackers, bottles, bleach and even a molotov cocktail at police, according to officials.

 Dozens of police have been injured, according to news reports.
 In Philadelphia on Saturday night, for instance, police said an officer on a bicycle was run over by a car as he tried to stop looters, suffering a broken arm.
 In Ferguson, Mo. — the epicenter of similar protests in 2014 — all nonessential personnel were evacuated from police headquarters after protesters throwing rocks and fireworks injured four officers, county police said.

+“I ask people to put themselves in the law enforcement officer’s position in these scary situations,” he said.
+“People are throwing bottles and bricks and all sorts of things at you and at the same time, they’re expecting you to just stand there, take this abuse, and not react.
+There comes a point where officers have to protect themselves and protect other people around them.”

+On Friday night in Oakland, two federal security officers were shot outside a government building, leaving one dead and the other critically wounded, officials said.

-In many cities, mayors had imposed curfews on Saturday night.
+In many cities, mayors had imposed curfews Saturday night.
 These, in theory, were supposed to weed out the peaceful protesters, because they would go home.
 That would allow police to isolate a smaller group of disruptive lawbreakers.

 But in Minneapolis, protesters said there was another effect: After the curfew, police began to treat everyone on the street as someone engaged in “urban warfare,” regardless of their behavior.